HL7/davinci-alerts/input/pagecontent/guidance.md

 The Da Vinci Notification Message can be formally defined in FHIR using a set of FHIR Profiles that constrain links to the message Bundle.
 The base [Da Vinci Notifications MessageHeader Profile] and [Da Vinci Notifications Bundle Profile] are used to define the base constraints for all notification scenarios.

-All the profiles that populate the Bundle get enforced by their references and the fact that their [aggregation] is constrained to 'bundled'.
-This means that these references are only to resources that populate the same bundle.
+All the profiles that populate the Bundle get enforced by their references and the [aggregation] element which is constrained to 'bundled'.
+This means these references can only point to resources within the same bundle.
 Therefore, starting with the MessageHeader profile, the profiled resources within the bundle form a chain of links that define the bundle.

 A use case specific Notification Bundle is defined by starting with base constraints in the [Da Vinci Notifications MessageHeader Profile] and [Da Vinci Notifications Bundle Profile] and creating a more tightly constrained MessageHeader Profile.
 Resources that are referenced within the Bundle are profiled to complete the Bundle definition.
 Depending on the use case, existing profiles may be used or new profiles defined.